Diogo-0312/Jogo-da-Velha-Tic-Tac-Toe-in-C/README.md

 - Create a more intuitive and user-friendly graphical interface.
 - Expand functionalities such as scoring and additional game modes.

-This project remains a work in progress as I continue to learn and enhance my programming skills
+This project remains a work in progress as I continue to learn and enhance my programming skills.